thiago-a-souza/MongoDB/README.md

 - ***$all*** returns documents where all values match values stored in the array provided, regardless the order.
 - ***$size*** returns documents where the field is an array with a given size.
 Multiple criterias on arrays are evaluated separately, and it can return incorrect documents.
 To prevent this side effect,
-- ***$elemMatch*** forces multiple criterias to be evaluated together and return documents that has at least one item that match them.
+- ***$elemMatch*** it should be used queries using arrays with multiple criterias because it forces each condition to be evaluated.

 ```
 db.example.insertMany([{"fruits" : ["orange", "apple"]},